 We are party to an investors' rights agreement, dated July 3, 2017, or the Investors' Rights Agreement, with certain of our shareholders.
 The Investors' Rights Agreement provides that certain holders of our shares and the holders of our Series F Preferred Shares have the right to demand, 180 days following the consummation of this offering that we file a registration statement or request that their ordinary shares be covered by a registration statement that we are otherwise filing.
 The rights of any shareholder who is a party to the Investors' Rights Agreement to request registration or inclusion of registrable securities in any registration pursuant hereunder shall terminate when all such shareholder's registrable securities could be sold without restriction pursuant to Rule 144 under the Securities Act.
 The Investors' Rights Agreement also includes certain information rights, which will terminate upon the completion of this offering.
-The registration Rights."
+The registration rights are described in more detail under "Description of Share Capital-Registration Rights."